iprignano/tendina/README.md

 ```

 Callback that will be executed once any menu/submenu has been closed.

-Set any integer that represents the animation speed in milliseconds.
-Works only if `animate` is `true`.

 *I'm working on adding more options in the next versions.
 Feel free to [open an issue](https://github.com/iprignano/tendina/issues) if you think Tendina should include any particular option!*